stickersandstamps/cat-destroy/proposal.md

 <https://github.com/stickersandstamps/cat-destroy.git>

 ## Description
 My final project will be a short game where you play as an all-powerful cat who destroys all the objects it comes into contact with.
+The objects will get larger as the game progresses.
 This is relevant to media and digital arts because video games are a huge part of digital arts, and many people (including myself) are in this course in order to learn more about how to make games.

 ## Features
 - Main Menu
 	- I will create a main menu so the player isn't immediately thrown into the game.
 It will give the player three choices, play, options, and quit.
 This will be done using seperate functions for a main menu screen, options screen, and game screen.
-I will add clickable buttons so the player can chose between the options.
+I will add clickable buttons so the player can choose between the options.
 - Player Movement
 	- The player will be in control of a cat sprite which can move around the screen using the WASD keys.
 I will do this by tracking which keys have been pushed down on, and making the sprite move its x & y positions accordingly.
 - Destruction on Contact